Sjors/nado-book/appendix/more_episodes.md

 ## More Episodes {#sec:more_eps}

 Not all episodes of _Bitcoin, Explained_ made it into this book.
 Here are some other episodes you could listen to.
+The descriptions below are mostly based on the shownotes written by co-host Aaron van Wirdum.

 ### Basics